getbubblenow/javicle/README.md

 ```
 Yes, the JVCL is longer, but I think many would agree it is easier to read and maintain.

-As the number of input assets and transformation operations grows, hand-crafted shell scripts with magical
+As the number of input assets and operations grows, hand-crafted shell scripts with magical
 ffmpeg incantations become ever more inscrutable with time.

 JVCL is designed for readability and maintainability.
 JVCL will continue to evolve towards greater